Preloading/TwitterAPIBridge/README.md

 ### This is not (and probably won't be for a while) a 100% accurate recreation of the twitter API

 most of this readme todo

+## Thanks
+@Preloading - I wrote the thing
+@Safefade - Gave me info on some of the requests